 To make services marketing work, you need to have a clear picture of the business environment and understand how your target customers behave.
 Knowing your market and assessing consumer demand can help inform and guide your marketing strategies.
 In this course, you will explore the role that micro and macro forces play when conducting a situation analysis.
 You'll also take a deep dive into what drives consumer behavior.

 100% online, instructor-led

 Who Should Enroll

-- Marketing and sales professionals
+- Services marketing and operations professionals